What Each AI Platform Looks For: Platform-by-Platform Guide

 Do I need to optimize separately for each AI platform?

 Yes.
-Only 11% of domains are cited by both ChatGPT and Perplexity (Profound.com).
+Only 11% of domains are recommended by both ChatGPT and Perplexity (Profound.com).
 Each platform weighs signals differently.
-ChatGPT favors schema markup (35% of its scoring), while Perplexity prioritizes content depth and citations (35% each).
+ChatGPT favors schema markup, while Perplexity prioritizes content depth and citations.
 A page that scores well on one platform may score poorly on another.

 Which AI platform should I optimize for first?